anj0la/anj0la/README.md

 Hello, my name is Anjola!
 I'm a third year student at the University of Alberta!
-I enjoy doing UX/UI development alongisde game development, but am also becoming more interested in back-end development!interested both in front-end developement.
+I enjoy doing UX/UI development alongside creating fun games, but am also becoming more interested in back-end development!

+I have two projects that I am continually working on at the moment, Candy Invaders and a Property Management Application.
+You can check out those repositories under the "Pinned" section to see the progress I've made on those two repositories!

 I have over 2 years of experience programming in the following langauges:
   - Java
   - Python